Seagull Book

 Seagull Book, formerly called Seagull Book & Tape, is an American retail chain bookstore focusing on products for members of the Church of Jesus Christ of Latter-day Saints (LDS Church), with over two dozen stores in Utah, Idaho, Arizona, and Nevada.
-It was the second largest LDS bookstore until being acquired in 2006 by market-leader Deseret Book, and since then Seagull has continued to operate as a discount chain, distinct from Deseret Book branded retail stores.
+It was the second-largest LDS bookstore until its acquisition by market-leader Deseret Book in 2006, after Seagull has continued to operate as a discount chain distinct from Deseret Book branded retail stores.

+In April 2025, Deseret Book announced it would close all Seagull Book stores by the end of 2025.

 History

 Founding

 Seagull Book & Tape was founded in 1987 by V. Lewis Kofford, the owner of LDS publisher Covenant Communications.
-He had organized Covenant in 1984, which absorbed Covenant Recordings, an LDS audio tape producer which Kofford had owned since 1977.
-He intended Seagull to be a distribution channel for Covenant and other independent LDS publishers, and to fill a discount retail niche in the LDS market, by keeping low overhead and purchasing in volume.
-Headquartered in American Fork, Utah, the bookstore was initially a division of Covenant Communications, and later its "sister company".
+He had previously organized Covenant in 1984, which absorbed Covenant Recordings, an LDS audio tape producer which Kofford had owned since 1977.
+He intended for Seagull to be a distribution channel for Covenant and other independent LDS publishers, and for it to fill a discount retail niche in the LDS market by keeping low overhead and purchasing in volume.
+Headquartered in American Fork, Utah, the bookstore was initially a division of Covenant Communications, and later its became its "sister company".

-Seagull sold books, audio tapes, CDs, videos, and computer software.
-Some of its locations even bought and sold used and rare LDS books.
-In addition, the chain also sold traditional titles, such as self-improvement, fiction, children's books, cartoons and videos.
+Seagull sold a variety of media types, including books, audio tapes, CDs, videos, and computer software.
+Some locations also bought and sold used and rare LDS books.
+The chain also sold traditional titles, such as self-improvement, fiction, children's books, cartoons and videos.

-Though Deseret Book was the largest LDS retailer, it was also the largest LDS publisher, and so from its beginning Seagull sold Deseret Book products as a significant portion of its offerings.
-In the early 1990s LDS retailers, including Deseret Book, were rapidly expanding and the market had doubled since the 1970s.
+Before its acquisition of Seagull Book, Deseret Book was already the largest LDS retailer and the largest LDS publisher, and so from its founding Deseret Book products formed a significant portion of Seagull Book's offerings.
+LDS retailers, including Deseret Book, expanded rapidly in the 1990s, and the market had doubled since with the 1970s.
 Seagull grew aggressively in its first few years and kept comparable offerings to Deseret Book.

 The company was a Kofford family business.
 From 1990 to 1992, Lewis brought in his son Greg Kofford, an MIT graduate and Wall Street investor, as Seagull's president and CEO.
 Afterward, Lewis Kofford himself served as president and CEO.
 Along with his daughter Kim Kofford served as Vice President, Merchandise and Marketing from 1997-2002.
 Then in the 2000s, Jon Kofford was vice president of Marketing and executive vice president.